Andy-J-marshall/stanningley-bowls/README.md

 JSON file will be created: `src/data/bowlsStats{year}.json`.

 You might want to format the JSON document to make it easier to read

+# How to use this repo as a template for other clubs
+Update scripts:
+* createSpreadsheet.py
+* deleteOldHtmlFiles.py
+* openInChrome.py